Menu

 Admission

-If you have further questions, please take a look at the FAQ on the Going to study in China page.
+If you have further questions, please take a look at the FAQ on the Studying in China page.
 If you still have questions, you have the following options.

 practical matters please contact SDC at: